When it comes to favorite Texas produce, cantaloupe must be on the list somewhere between pecans and cilantro.

 Grapefruit is the usual ingredient in a Salty Dog cocktail, but cantaloupe offers a unique change of flavor.
 Sweet cantaloupe, tangy lime, and a touch of wild honey vodka come together in this beautiful, refreshing drink.
 If you cannot find wild honey vodka, just use all vodka and add a teaspoon or two of honey to the shaker.

-- 2 Tbs, plus 1 tsp Kosher salt
+- 2 tablespoons, plus 1 teaspoon Kosher salt

 - Pinch of cayenne pepper

 - 1 ½ cups cantaloupe puree, (1/2 cantaloupe)